Everything You Need to Know About Ocean Shipping

 Port Operators

 Port operators manage and operate seaports, which are key places in ocean shipping.
-They are responsible for the loading and unloading cargo, maintaining port facilities, and providing services such as storage, warehousing, and logistics.
+They are responsible for the loading and unloading of cargo, maintaining port facilities, and providing services such as storage, warehousing, and logistics.

 A New Player on the Ocean Waves: Heroshe